 History of the Washington State Unemployment Insurance Program

 To qualify for Washington unemployment insurance coverage, you will need to meet certain criteria.
-Before you file your unemployment claim, please familiarize yourself with the following topics.
+Before you file your unemployment claim, you may familiarize yourself with the following topics.
 For more information, you can download our free guide.

 If you are asking yourself “How can I sign up for unemployment in Washington State?” you will be pleased to know that you can file an online application for unemployment.
-If applying online does not interest you, there are other options to consider, but no matter what option you choose, you need to know how to file for an unemployment claim correctly.
+There are other options to consider, but no matter what option you choose, you need to know how to file for an unemployment claim correctly.
 If you do not know where to register for unemployment benefits, it is important to note that the Washington Employment Security Department does not accept in-person applications.

 If your initial Washington unemployment benefits claim is approved, you will receive financial compensation on a weekly basis until you can find suitable work.
-Claiming benefits for unemployment in Washington is a relatively simple process, but unemployed job seekers are required to file for federal unemployment benefits and meet certain criteria each week as well.
+Claiming benefits for unemployment in Washington begins the process process, but unemployed job seekers are required to file for unemployment benefits and meet certain criteria each week as well.